 (i) any other entity whose principal activity is to generate wealth or manage risk through financial instruments.
 This is intended to cover entities that have business activities similar to those listed above but are not specifically included in the list above.
 A parent entity whose sole activity is to hold investments in other group entities is not a financial institution.
-FRS 100 FRS 100 Application of Financial Reporting Requirements FRS 101 FRS 101 Reduced Disclosure Framework FRS 102 FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland FRSSE The extant version 8 of the Financial Reporting Standard for Smaller Entities IAS Regulation EU Regulation 1606/2002.
+FRS 100 FRS 100 Application of Financial Reporting Requirements FRS 101 FRS 101 Reduced Disclosure Framework FRS 102 FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland FRSSE The extant version 13 of the Financial Reporting Standard for Smaller Entities IAS Regulation EU Regulation 1606/2002.
 IFRS Standards and interpretations issued (or adopted) by the International Accounting Standards Board (IASB).
-They comprise: (a) International Financial Reporting Standards; (b) International Accounting Standards; and (c) Interpretations developed by the IFRS Interpretations Committee (the Interpretations Committee) or the former Standing Interpretations Committee (SIC). individual financial The accounts that are required to be prepared by an entity in accordance with the Act or relevant legislation, for example: statements (a) 'individual accounts', as set out in section 394 of the Act; (b) 'statement of accounts', as set out in section 132 of the Charities Act 2011; or (c) 'individual accounts', as set out in section 72A of the Building Societies Act 1986.
-Separate financial statements are included in the meaning of this term. public benefit entity An entity whose primary objective is to provide goods or services for the general public, community or social benefit and where any equity is provided with a view to supporting the entity's primary objectives rather than with a view to providing a financial return to equity providers, shareholders or members. qualifying entity A member of a group where the parent of that group prepares publicly available consolidated financial statements which are intended to give a true and fair view (of the assets, liabilities, financial position and profit or loss) and that member is included in the consolidation 9 .
-A charity may not be a qualifying entity.
-Regulations The Large and Medium-sized Companies and Groups (Accounts and Reports) Regulations 2008 (SI 2008/410).
+They comprise: (a) International Financial Reporting Standards; (b) International Accounting Standards; and (c) Interpretations developed by the IFRS Interpretations Committee (the Interpretations Committee) or the former Standing Interpretations Committee (SIC). individual financial statements The accounts that are required to be prepared by an entity in accordance with the Act or relevant legislation, for example: (a) 'individual accounts', as set out in section 394 of the Act; (b) 'statement of accounts', as set out in section 132 of the Charities Act 2011; or (c) 'individual accounts', as set out in section 72A of the Building Societies Act 1986.
+Separate financial statements are included in the meaning of this term. public benefit entity An entity whose primary objective is to provide goods or services for the general public, community or social benefit and where any equity is provided with a view to supporting the entity's primary objectives rather than with a view to providing a financial return to equity providers, shareholders or members.

-At the date of issue of this FRS, the extant version of the FRSSE is the Financial Reporting Standard for Smaller Entities (effective April 2008).
+13 At the date of issue of this FRS, the extant version of the FRSSE is the Financial Reporting Standard for Smaller Entities (effective April 2008).
 The Financial Reporting Standard for Smaller Entities (effective January 2015) will replace it as the extant standard from 1 January 2015.